Updated 14 July 2020

 There’s plenty of tools available to determine your results and evaluate how you can optimise future performance.
 Google Analytics obviously is key to understanding website sales and performance, but don’t forget metrics like time on site for reading blog posts, engagement with live video or feedback regarding packs.

-A LIST OF 2019 and 2020 VARIETAL WINE DAYS TO ADD TO YOUR DIARY
+A LIST OF 2020 VARIETAL WINE DAYS TO ADD TO YOUR DIARY

 - Open that Bottle Night – Last Saturday night in February each year – in 2020 this will be 29 February